cookietriestoprogram/csarch2s14group9documentation/README.md

 ![Boothe setup pt 2](setup4.jpg)

-- The placement of components followed a timeline format, where visitors would proceed from left to right, learning about the project's progression from its inception to the current state.
+- These images depict the fully set up booth.
+The placement of components follows a timeline format, strategically organized from left to right.
+This layout allows visitors to navigate through the project's progression, from its inception to its current state, in a clear and structured manner.

 ### Members Manning the Booth
 - **Day 1:** [Insert picture/video with timestamp]